 Customer Support and Service Reputation

-Xfinity's customer service has historically drawn significant criticism, though Comcast has invested substantially in improving the experience through its Xfinity app, retail Xfinity Stores, and expanded chat support.
+Xfinity's customer service has historically drawn significant criticism, though Comcast has invested substantially in improving the experience through its Xfinity app, retail Xfinity Stores.
+Expanded chat support.
 WOW! benefits from its regional scale, typically delivering shorter wait times and more personalized interactions that smaller providers can offer more consistently.

 The Xfinity app provides robust self-service capabilities including real-time usage monitoring (critical for tracking progress toward the 1.2 TB cap), speed testing, WiFi network management, and equipment troubleshooting.
 WOW!'s digital tools are more basic but cover the essential functions.
 If you prefer managing your service through a polished mobile interface, Xfinity's app experience is genuinely superior.

 Outage response and communication differs between the providers.
 Xfinity's scale enables proactive outage notifications, estimated restoration times, and automatic bill credits for extended service interruptions.
-WOW!'s outage communication, while improving, relies more heavily on social media updates and direct customer contact, which can leave subscribers feeling less informed during service disruptions.
+WOW!'s outage communication, while improving, relies more heavily on social media updates.
+Direct customer contact, which can leave subscribers feeling less informed during service disruptions.

 Service Area Coverage

-Xfinity's cable network spans approximately 40 states, serving over 60 million homes and making it the largest cable internet provider in the country by subscriber count.
+Xfinity's cable network spans approximately 40 states, serving over 60 million homes.
+Making it the largest cable internet provider in the country by subscriber count.
 WOW!'s service area covers select markets in roughly nine states, an enormous coverage disparity that limits this comparison to households specifically located in WOW!'s Midwest and Southeast footprint.

 For consumers evaluating a move, Xfinity's near-nationwide coverage provides continuity that WOW! cannot match.
 If you expect to relocate within the next few years to a location outside WOW!'s footprint, starting with Xfinity eliminates a future provider transition.
-Conversely, if you plan to remain in a WOW! market long-term, the provider's local focus and competitive pricing make it a compelling choice that rewards loyalty.
+Conversely, if you plan to remain in a WOW! market long-term, the provider's local focus.
+Competitive pricing make it a compelling choice that rewards loyalty.

 Final Verdict: WOW!
 Internet Wins This Comparison

-Despite Xfinity's faster 2 Gbps top tier, WOW!'s combination of no data caps, lower $20/mo starting price, and solid 1.2 Gbps speeds makes it the smarter pick for most Midwest households tired of worrying about overage charges.
+Despite Xfinity's faster 2 Gbps top tier, WOW!'s combination of no data caps, lower $20/mo starting price.
+Solid 1.2 Gbps speeds makes it the smarter pick for most Midwest households tired of worrying about overage charges.

 Choose WOW!
 Internet if: You prioritize value-seeking households in midwest markets and your address falls within WOW!
 Internet's midwest (mi, oh, il, al, and surrounding states) service territory.
 WOW!
 Internet's cable/fiber network at $20/mo starting offers strong value for the right household.